 Bamboo is said to seal itself within seconds of cutting.

-How long does Paste’n’Waste™ take to kill weeds?
+How long does Cut'n'Paste Original take to kill weeds when used on leaves?

 Some plants are more active than others.
 Allow several weeks for the full effect to take place.
 In cold weather or dark conditions die back will take longer.
 Plants are not born equal.
 Some grow quickly and some are very slow.
 The rate of growth will directly affect the speed of action of Paste’n’Waste and the amount of paste needed to have effect.

 If used according to instructions, Cut’n’Paste and Bamboo Buster should be effective immediately when used as a stump paste, with no apparent regrowth.

 Here are a few guidelines for good results: